Mom's Dinner

 I am sure that when you have made cobbler or crumbles in the past you have placed the fruit filling on the bottom and then topped it with the oat crumble or the biscuit topping.
 Me too!

-However, in the clever recipe the batter goes on the bottom and the fruit is placed on top, then during the cooking the batter rises above the fruit and bakes into the most delicious vanilla cake topping.
+However, in this clever recipe the batter goes on the bottom and the fruit is placed on top, then during the cooking the batter rises above the fruit and bakes into the most delicious vanilla cake topping.

 Fruit Cobbler with a slice taken out so you can see the cooked mixed berries